FlavScents AInsights Entry: 2,3,5-Trimethyl Pyrazine

 8. Practical Insights for Formulators

-2,3,5-Trimethyl pyrazine is valued for its ability to impart a realistic roasted and nutty character to both flavors and fragrances.
-It synergizes well with other pyrazines and roasted notes, enhancing complexity.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
-It is often under-utilized in non-traditional applications, where it can add unexpected depth.
+2,3,5-Trimethyl pyrazine is valued for its ability to impart a rich, roasted character to both flavors and fragrances.
+It synergizes well with other pyrazines and roasted notes, enhancing complexity and depth.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering or burnt aroma.
+It is often under-utilized in non-traditional applications, where it can add unexpected warmth and richness.

 Citation hooks: FlavScents; industry practice